ntzm/bootstrap-categories/readme.md

 # Bootstrap Categories

-A jQuery plugin for display and modifying categories and subcategories.
+A jQuery plugin for displaying and modifying categories and subcategories.
-It could be used to display any data with a parent-child relationship.
+It can be used to display any data with a parent-child relationship.

 [Demo](http://natzim.me/bootstrap-categories)